Uganda Legislative Council: First LEGCO meeting – 23 March 1921

 There were some concerns about the powers of the LEGCO from Buganda.
-On Monday 21 March 1921, Ssekabaka Daudi Chwa (King of Buganda) and Sir Apollo Kaggwa wrote a letter to the colonial Governor questioning the Legislative Council's powers to make laws in Buganda.
-The letter referred to Article 5 of the Uganda Agreement 1900 which in effect meant Buganda had complete self-governance in terms of local administration and so any laws made by the colonial Governor applied to Buganda only if they did not conflict with the terms of the 1900 agreement.
+On Monday 21 March 1921, Ssekabaka Daudi Chwa (King of Buganda) and Sir Apollo Kaggwa wrote a letter to the colonial governor questioning the Legislative Council's powers to make laws in Buganda.
+The letter referred to article 5 of the Uganda Agreement 1900 which in effect meant Buganda had complete self-governance in terms of local administration and so any laws made by the colonial governor applied to Buganda only if they did not conflict with the terms of the 1900 agreement.

-The British Government, having declared Buganda a British Protectorate on Monday 18 June 1894, following a mission to Uganda by Sir Gerald Portal as a newly appointed British Special Commissioner in 1892, expanded the Protectorate.
-Other parts of what is now Uganda were added to the British Protectorate two years later in 1896; these were: Bunyoro, Toro, Ankole and Busoga.
+The British Government, having declared Buganda a British protectorate on Monday 18 June 1894, following a mission to Uganda by Sir Gerald Portal as a newly appointed British Special Commissioner in 1892, expanded the protectorate.
+Other parts of what is now Uganda were added to the British protectorate two years later in 1896; these were: Bunyoro, Toro, Ankole and Busoga.
 Other parts of Uganda were added by treaties.
-The establishment of a Legislative Council in Uganda took a long time.
-After the declaration of a British Protectorate, it took 27 years before a Legislative Council (LEGCO) was set up in Uganda.
+The establishment of a legislative council in Uganda took a long time.
+After the declaration of a British protectorate, it took 27 years before a legislative council was set up in Uganda.
 It took even longer to admit African members to the LEGCO.

 The first African members of the LEGCO were admitted in 1945; some 25 years after the LEGCO was set up.
 The three African representatives who joined the LEGCO were sworn in on Tuesday 4 December 1945; they were: Michael Ernest Kawalya Kaggwa (Katikiro, i.e. Prime Minister of Buganda), Petero Nyangabyaki (Katikiro of Bunyoro), and Yekonia Zirabamuzaale (Secretary General of Busoga).
 In the mid 1950s, the number of seats for Africans were substantially increased, so that by 1954 fifty percent of the membership was African.